Event-driven programming illustration

-• Event Listeners: Functions that wait for events to occur.
+• Listeners: Functions or objects that watch for events to occur.

-• Event Handlers: Functions that execute in response to events.
+• Handlers: The code that runs in response to each event, performing specific actions.

 import tkinter as tk